Research project / business internship

 Did you apply using the old PDF forms and is your project not registered in OSIRIS Case?
 After the end date of the project (when you have presented the results and submitted the final report), the examiner has 10 working days to submit the assessment form.
 The procedure is as follows:

-- Download the assessment form (download and open in Adobe Reader) and fill in the project information.
+- Request the assessment form (in PDF format) from your Master’s administration office and fill in the project information.

 - The examiner completes the grading together with the supervisor host institute or second reviewer.